 Our nation’s resilient workforce of Federal Employees has stepped up with courage in a time that we desperately needed them.
 Each of the Healthcare Workers, Field Agents, Law Enforcement Officers, Letter Carriers, and the thousands of employees who have worked tirelessly during this crisis have given stability to a shaken country.
-Many of those men and women work in high-risk situations that place them in contact with the novel coronavirus, or they are working in modified stations that exceed their medical limitations/restrictions.
+Many of those men and women work in high-risk situations that place them in contact with the novel COVID-19, or they are working in modified stations that exceed their medical limitations/restrictions.

 As we approach the two-month mark of the COVID-19 quarantine, we are monitoring the long and short-term provisions added to the OWCP system in response to a strained workforce.
 We need to be mindful of these additions and modifications in order to best navigate the claims process.
 Federal employees can utilize Federal Worker’s Compensation if they have been hurt on the job in a traumatic event or the injury or illness was caused over the course of employment – including COVID-19.
 Keep in mind that it may require a lot of detail and effort to be approved for an OWCP claim, which is why we want to help you understand what the filing process might entail during this crisis.

 Across the nation, access to healthcare has been drastically hindered due to the heavy focus on treatment and containment of COVID-19 patients.
 Regardless of your injury or medical condition, tele-conferencing or videoconferencing with physicians is suggested.
 Virtual appointments may increase your options for treatment, as it would continue to prioritize the health and safety of you and those around you.
 A medical report generated from a virtual appointment is sufficient if it is signed by a Physician.
 Ask your medical provider if they offer tele-conferencing as an option for treatment if you feel like you are stuck or waiting an excessive amount of time for proper care.